eugenium/eugenium.github.io/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 I am a Postdoctoral Researcher at the [MILA](https://mila.quebec/) lab at the University of Montreal working with [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).
 I recently completed a (joint) PhD at CentraleSupelec and KU Leuven supervised by [Matthew Blaschko](http://homes.esat.kuleuven.be/~mblaschk/).
-During my PhD I primarily worked at the [Center for Visual Computing](http://cvn.ecp.fr/) and was also part of the [VISICS](https://www.esat.kuleuven.be/psi/visics) lab.
+During my PhD I worked at the [Center for Visual Computing](http://cvn.ecp.fr/) and was also part of the [VISICS](https://www.esat.kuleuven.be/psi/visics) lab.
 I also visited the University of Toronto Machine Learning Group working with [Richard Zemel](http://www.cs.toronto.edu/~zemel), and [Raquel Urtasun](http://www.cs.toronto.edu/~urtasun/) and interned in the core machine learning groups at Apple and Amazon.

-My primary research interests are in Machine Learning, Deep Learning, Computer Vision, and Graphical Models.
-My PhD thesis developed several machine learning methods with applications in limited sample setting such as those found in the analysis of neuro-imaging.
-During my PhD I have also had the great pleasure to work extensively on a broad scope of problems in machine learning, from deep generative modeling, multi-modal learning, bayesian optimization, to developing more efficient large scale image recognition and detection and working towards furthering our understanding of succesful deep learning methods in the context of computer vision.
+My research has spanned many areas in Machine Learning, Deep Learning, Computer Vision, and Graphical Models.
+My PhD thesis developed several machine learning methods that exploit sparse underlying graph structure in applications with limited sample setting such as those found in the analysis of neuro-imaging.
+During my PhD I have also worked on a broad scope of problems from deep generative modeling, multi-modal learning, bayesian optimization, and large scale image recognition and detection.

 ## News:
+* I am co-organizing the ICLR 2019 Workshop: Learning with Limited Labeled Data: Weak Supervision and Beyond.
+* We released the kymatio software package: pip install kymatio !
+* One paper accepted at NIPS VIGIL 2018
 * I succesfully completed my PhD
 * I am co-organizing the NIPS 2017 Workshop: Learning with Limited Labeled Data: Weak Supervision and Beyond.
 * One paper accepted at ICCV 2017